shinobi5/skeletor/README.md

 -   [lit-html](https://github.com/polymer/lit-html): HTML templates in JavaScript with template literals
 -   [haunted](https://github.com/matthewp/haunted): React's Hooks API for web components
 -   [router-component](https://github.com/mkay581/router-component): lightweight web component for client-side routing
--   [@pikapkg/web](https://github.com/pikapkg/web): consume npm packages directly in the browser
+-   [Snowpack](https://github.com/pikapkg/snowpack): consume npm packages directly in the browser

 **Notes**

 > `yarn` is used in the setup steps but can be substituted with `npm` if that is preferred

-> `dependencies` in the project will be processed by [@pikapkg/web](https://github.com/pikapkg/web) and ready to be imported and used directly in the browser.
+> `dependencies` in the project will be processed by[Snowpack](https://github.com/pikapkg/snowpack) and ready to be imported and used directly in the browser.
 Search [pika](https://www.pika.dev/) for esm ready packages

 > Custom element names require a hyphen (see [using custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)).
 Change this during setup (default: `x`)